Kuadrant/multicluster-gateway-controller/docs/proposals/provider-agnostic-dns-health-checks.md

 #### `DNSPolicy` resource

-The presence of the `healthCheck` means that for every DNS endpoint, a health check is created based on the health check configuration in the DNSPolicy.
+The presence of the `healthCheck` means that for every DNS endpoint (that is either an A record, or a CNAME to an external host), a health check is created based on the health check configuration in the DNSPolicy.

 A `failureThreshold` field will be added to the health spec, allowing users to configure a number of consecutive health check failures that must be observed before the endpoint is considered unhealthy.